prasadac07/new/README.md

-#This is my local repo
+#This is my local repo process:1 git add . then git commit -m "comment" then git push